Turnage-Digital/Lister/ARCHITECTURE.md

 - Access stores exclusively via their unit of work abstractions; do not inject `IListsStore`, `IItemsStore`, etc. directly into handlers or services.

-## Persistence
+## Persistence & Mutation Flow

+### DbContexts

 - One DbContext per module; migrations live in the module's Infrastructure.Sql project.
 - Host registers DbContexts via `AddInfrastructure(connectionString)` which auto-detects each context's migration assembly.

-## Store Pattern
+### Stores

-- Stores (`INotificationsStore<T>`, `INotificationRulesStore<T>`, etc.) handle low-level persistence operations
+- Stores (`INotificationsStore<T>`, `INotificationRulesStore<T>`, etc.) handle low-level persistence operations and remain thin on business logic.
-- Aggregates compose stores and add business logic, domain events, and invariant enforcement
-- Stores are responsible for appending history entries for their entities (create/update/delete), so aggregates stay focused on business invariants while the persistence layer maintains audit trails consistently.
-- Stores are registered in the Host and injected into aggregates via `IUnitOfWork`
+- Stores are registered in the Host and injected into aggregates via their module unit of work abstractions.
-- `Get*` methods on stores should eagerly hydrate everything the aggregate needs (navigation properties, history, metadata).
-Aggregates assume the returned entity is complete and will not issue additional queries.
+- Store `Get*` methods eagerly hydrate the full aggregate root (navigation properties, history, metadata); mutation flows assume they will not issue additional queries.
+When you add new invariant-sensitive data, update the store hydration accordingly.
+- Store `Get*` methods exist strictly for mutation paths—use read services for projections or listings.
+- Stores append history entries for their entities (create/update/delete/etc.) so aggregates stay focused on invariants while the persistence layer maintains audit trails consistently.

+### Aggregates

+- Aggregates compose stores to add business logic, domain events, and invariant enforcement; they do not access EF/DbContexts directly.
+- All persistence flows through the module unit of work and its stores; aggregates call store methods such as `GetListByIdAsync`, `GetItemByIdAsync`, `SetBagAsync`, `SetStatusesAsync`, etc.
+- Aggregates never partially load state—hydrate once via store APIs and pass the result through the workflow rather than building ad hoc projections.
+- Aggregates orchestrate multiple stores via their module unit of work (e.g., `IListsUnitOfWork`), keeping work inside a single transaction and enabling `UnitOfWork.SaveChangesAsync` to dispatch queued domain events in the correct phase.
+- When aggregates need supporting data (status transitions, notification rules, etc.) they request it from store APIs so hydration responsibilities stay centralized.

 ## MediatR